Detroit Water and Sewerage Department: Water Shut-Offs (2014)

+Environmental Injustice

+The 2014 Detroit Water Shutoffs are considered a form of environmental injustice.
+The shutoffs predominantly affected marginalized communities economically and racially.

+Residents and activists argued that those being affected by the water shutoffs were individual residents in lower-income and predominantly African American areas.
+Larger corporations (such as Joe Louis Arena and Ford Field) had much larger unpaid water bills, but still had access to water through DWSD.
+Private golf courses and clubs in the area faced similar backlash from the press and protestors, with bills of over $100,000 accumulating but still having access to water.

+Various activist groups became involved in the water shutoff conflict, including the Detroit Water Brigade, with a direct but nonviolent action plan in protest.
+On July 21, 2014, a group of Detroit residents filed a class-action lawsuit with the U.S. Bankruptcy Court.
+The basis of their suit was that the shutoff of low-income households' access to water violates Constitutional rights.

+There has not been a definitive solution to this conflict, as water shutoffs continue to happen in Detroit, with over 50,000 additional shutoffs happening between 2014 and 2020.

+COVID-19 Response

 As of March 9, 2020, the City of Detroit has instituted a COVID-19 Water Restart Plan to keep water flowing during the pandemic.
 Residents are eligible for this plan if their water service was recently paused because they missed a payment or if they received a notice that their service may be interrupted.
 This plan is in effect until December 31, 2020, and it costs $25 per month.
 Normally, residents pay almost four times that amount.
 The Detroit Water and Sewage Department (DWSD) reports that in the first 90 days of the Water Restart Plan, service was restored to twelve hundred occupied homes.
 Even in non-covid times, many residents in Detroit struggle to pay their water bills which leads to shutoffs.

-Detroit has been in a water crisis since 2014, the time that the city was in bankruptcy, when the DWSD shut off water of residents who had missed payments.
-In 2014, half of customers were behind on payments and the average amount of money customers who were behind on payments owed was $560.
-The numbers have only increased.
-One resident, Lisa Brooks, was in a payment plan with the DWSD that required her to pay $100 which amounted to 17% of her monthly income.
-Lisa missed some payments and turned to We The People of Detroit, an organization advocating for water justice, and relatives for assistance.
-Lisa is not alone in her reliance of others for water.
-80% of Detroit residents who do not have access to water in their homes share or borrow water from friends and family which potentially creates a transmission path for the coronavirus.
-The safety of residents during the time of the pandemic was a major factor in the government's decision to enact the Water Restart Plan.

 Separate from the COVID-19 Water Restart Plan, water activists have been fighting for a sliding-scale affordability program for water in Detroit for many years.
 Activists believe that this type of solution addresses the root of the problem which is that water rates are unaffordable for low-income households.
 However, city officials oppose sliding-scale programs and instead continue to focus on individual assistance programs like the Water Residential Assistance Program.
 It is unclear what will happen to residents when the Water Restart Plan ends at the end of this year though it is clear that the push for a more affordable, sustainable urban water system in Detroit will continue.